Wilfred/deadgrep/README.md

 ### Context Aware

-Deadgrep works hard to minimise your keystrokes.
+Deadgrep works hard to minimize your keystrokes.

 **Search term**: If the region is active, deadgrep uses that.